-Customs Regulations: Macau customs authorities may enforce strict regulations concerning temporary importation into or export from Macau of items such as firearms, ivory, certain categories of medications, and other goods.
-Macau customs authorities enforce strict regulations concerning controlled items you might be carrying while transiting or entering Macau.
-Singaporeans bringing controlled items into Macau without the necessary Macau documents may be prosecuted and the goods may be seized.
+Customs Regulations: Macao customs authorities may enforce strict regulations concerning temporary importation into or export from Macao of items such as firearms, ivory, certain categories of medications, and other goods.
+Macao customs authorities enforce strict regulations concerning controlled items you might be carrying while transiting or entering Macao.
+Singaporeans bringing controlled items into Macao without the necessary Macao documents may be prosecuted and the goods may be seized.
 The penalty for trafficking in dangerous drugs can be life imprisonment and a heavy fine.
-Please see the Macau Customs Service website for further information.
+Please see the Macao Customs Service website for further information.

 Safety and Security

 Drugs: Do not become involved with illicit drugs in any kind.
 Any person who traffics, manufactures, has in possession, or use of any dangerous drugs shall be liable upon conviction to a fine and imprisonment.

 Stay in Legal Accommodation: When visiting Macao, Singaporeans should lodge in licensed hotels or inns, and do not stay in illegal accommodation operated without a license.
 At present, there is no legal ‘family hostel’ or ‘Bed and Breakfast’ in Macao.
 You face a fine of MOP 3,000 if you are found staying in illegal premises.
 In case of doubt about the legality of the premise where you are staying, please check with the Macao Government Tourism Office by calling +853 2833 3000.

 Photography: You may be detained if you take pictures of certain buildings (please pay attention to “no photography” signs in casinos in particular).

 General Travel Advice

 Overseas Travel – Be Informed & Be Safe [13 November 2019]